racc00nb1tes/Roleplaying/README.md

 Also, if you genuinely care that I ship something that's completely harmless, I will be laughing at you.
 (Talking to THOSE people.
 No, there's nothing wrong with c!Tommy X c!Tubbo lmfao.)

 I do not have a DNI!
 Personally, I find them a bit silly, because people can literally just lie.
 However, if you make me uncomfortable, I will block you.
 I usually will tell people that they're making me uncomfortable just in case they're willing to correct their behavior, but if they don't they get blocked.

-I will also roleplay on Discord!
-My Discord username is raccoonb1tes. (including the period!)